cerebro-data/external-docs/docs/ClientIntegration.md

 curl --negotiate -u : hostport/api/scan/sample
 ```

+Note that this API, like the other CDAS scan APIs, is intended to feed data into analytics tools.
+The analytics tools perform any final computation.
+For example, an aggregate query like
+"select count(*) from nytaxi.parquet_data" may return multiple rows with partial sums.
+Here, the client (pandas/R/presto etc.) would perform the final computation and return a single row.

 ### Python Pandas Integration

 Reading the data into a panda data frame is very simple with the REST API.